EnnioTorre/appbackery-cicd-demo/README.md

 1. Code is cloned from GitHub
 2. Application is built with maven and the WAR artifact is archived in Jenkins
 3. Unit tests are executed and the results archived in Jenkins
-4. Integration test are executed and the results archived in Jenkins
+4. Integration tests are executed and the results archived in Jenkins
-5. A container image (:dev) is built and the image is pushed to Quay.io image registry and a security scan is scheduled [Quay.io](https://quay.io/repository/enniotorre/demobackery?tab=tags)
+5. A container image (:dev) is built and the image is pushed to [Quay.io](https://quay.io/repository/enniotorre/demobackery?tab=tags) image registry and a security scan is scheduled
-6. Application WAR artifact is deployed on Tomcat in the DEV project (pulled form Quay.io)
+6. Application WAR artifact is deployed on Tomcat in the DEV project (pulled from Quay.io)
 7. Scalability Test are executed against the deployed application and results are archived in Jenkins
 8. If tests successful, the pipeline is paused for the release manager to approve the release to PROD
 9. If approved, the DEV image is tagged as PROD in the Quay.io image repository using [Skopeo](https://github.com/containers/skopeo)
-10. The PROD image is deployed on tomcat in the PROD project (pulled form Quay.io, tag PROD)
+10. The PROD image is deployed on tomcat in the PROD project (pulled from Quay.io, tag PROD)

 The application is a vaadin application forked form :
 [https://github.com/igor-baiborodine/vaadin-demo-bakery-app.git](https://github.com/igor-baiborodine/vaadin-demo-bakery-app.git)